mdolab/idwarp/doc/tutorial.rst

 												  normal=(nx1, ny1, nz1) and the second plane is defined with pt=(x2,y2,z2), normal=(nx2, ny2, nz2).
 The normal direction should be
 												  normalized to unit magnitude.
 Note that no symmetry may be specified with the option 'symmetryPlanes':[].

-`aExp`                                  `float`     `3.0`                                         This is the first exponent in the for the inverse distance calc.
+`aExp`                                  `float`     `3.0`                                         This is the first exponent in the inverse distance calc.
 However, for efficiency reasons this value is
                                                                                                   hard-coded and not currently available to be changed by the user.

-`bExp`                                  `float`     `5.0`                                         This is the second exponent in the for the inverse distance calc.
+`bExp`                                  `float`     `5.0`                                         This is the second exponent in the inverse distance calc.
 However, for efficiency reasons this value is
                                                                                                   hard-coded and not currently available to be changed by the user.

-`LdefFact`                              `float`     `1.0`                                         This parameter is sued to determine how "far" into the field a surface deformation propagates before it is attenuated.
+`LdefFact`                              `float`     `1.0`                                         This parameter is used to determine how "far" into the field a surface deformation propagates before it is attenuated.
                                                                                                   For small shape modifications, such as small changes to the shape of a airfoil, the default value of 1.0 is likely to be sufficient.
 However, for much larger changes in the surface such as wing planform changes, much larger values tend to be more robust.
 For these cases, values in the range 50-100 are common.

-`alpha`                                 `float`     `0.25`                                        This value determine how the two different exponent terms are blended.
+`alpha`                                 `float`     `0.25`                                        This value determines how the two different exponent terms are blended.
 It determines how much of the higher exponent bExp
                                                                                                   term is used.
 Typical values are between 0.1 and 0.3.
 A lower value prioritizes full blending and may result in quality reduction in the near-wall boundary layer.
 Higher values of alpha will tend maintain near wall quality better, but may give unacceptable skewness in the transition region between where bExp is most